 One ADAT input and output take up much less space on an audio interface than 8 line inputs and outputs.
 One situation in which you may use ADAT is if you have an additional audio interface that you wish to record through.

-Perhaps to make use of the second audio interfaces unique preamps, but still wish to record using your main audio interface.
-You could make use of all the mic/line inputs on your main audio interface, while also recording up to 8 inputs from the secondary audio interface via your audio interface’s ADAT input.
+Perhaps you want to use the second audio interface's unique preamps, but still wish to record using your main audio interface.
+You can use all the mic/line inputs on your main audio interface, while also recording up to 8 inputs from the secondary audio interface via your audio interface’s ADAT input.

 Word Clock Inputs and Outputs